ryanrupert/StraddlingCheckerboards/README.md

 ## Built With
-This was not built with anything out of the ordinary.
+This was build with pugixml.

 ## Motivation
 The motivation for this project was to build a encoder and decoder class for a straddling checkerboard.